 As defined in RFC 8058, when a sender inserts specially crafted headers in a message, it signals to the mail client that the recipient can unsubscribe from that sender’s messages with just one click if the mail client supports the functionality.
 Gmail supports this functionality, which can be seen in any number of messages you might see in the Promotions tab or elsewhere from B2C emails:

 The image above is a notification from Lattice.
-The “Unsubscribe” link next to the sender’s email address in this example is the One-Click Unsubscribe that Google is requiring here.
+The “Unsubscribe” link next to the sender’s email address in this example is the one-click unsubscribe that Google requires here.

 Low spam rate